 On Ordinance of the Government No. 348/2006 Coll. concerning requirements for securing control of high activity sources and orphan sources governs the conditions for management of these sources in compliance with the EU legislation.
-Currently an amendment to this Government Ordinance is being prepared.

 The Government ordinance No. 345/2006 Coll. in accordance with legislation of EU specifies the requirements for optimizing radiation protection, ensuring radiation protection in use of sealed radioactive sources, sets the exposure limits for the workers and for the public, establishes requirements for storage, transport and use of sealed sources, sets the requirements and procedures for carrying out acceptance tests, leakage tests, long-term stability test and operational stability of sealed sources, certification of sealed sources and also conditions for releasing radioactive materials into the environment.